ryanlow64/tp/docs/UserGuide.md

 Format: `add_client name/NAME phone/PHONE_NUMBER [email/EMAIL] [addr/ADDRESS]`

-* The client's name must be provided.
+* 💡 The client's email and address are optional fields.
 * The client's name must not be empty and must not exceed 50 characters.
-* The client's must be a alphanumeric string and can contain spaces, and the special characters `/` and `\`.
+* The client's name must be a alphanumeric string and can contain spaces, and the special characters `/`, `\` and `'`.
+The name should not start with a special character.
-* **Note**: While the client's name can contain the special characters `/` and `\`, they should not be at the start of the client's name.
-* The client's phone number must be provided, must start with either 6, 8 or 9, and must be exactly 8 digits long.
+* The client's phone number must start with either 6, 8 or 9, and must be exactly 8 digits long.
-* The client's email and address are optional fields.
-* No two clients can have the same name or phone number, but they can have the same email address, for example, multiple people can share the same corporate email address
+* Clients cannot have the same name or phone number, but they can share the same email address.
-* Client names with different casings are allowed (i.e. "Bernice Yu" and "bernice yu" are distinct names)
+* Client names with different casings are allowed (i.e. "Bernice Yu" and "bernice yu" are distinct names).
-* Duplicate names are not allowed
+* Duplicate names are not allowed.
-* Multiple spaces in between names are accepted, similar to how you can do that in the contact list of your phone e.g. "John      Doe"
+* Multiple spaces in between names are accepted, similar to how you can do that in the contact list of your phone e.g. "John      Doe".

 Examples:
 * `add_client name/John Doe phone/98765432 email/johnd@example.com addr/John street, block 123, #01-01`